There’s Only ONE Good Way to Stop Rugs From Slipping on Your Hard Wood Floors

 I choose every product I review.
 I may earn an affiliate commission if you buy from one of the product links.
 See full disclosure.

-- They don’t leave a sticky residue.
+- They don’t leave a sticky residue or dried glue.

 What Not to Put Under A Rug To Keep It From Moving?